gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 ## Influences & Inspirations

 It was LLewellyn Falco who first showed me the starter symbol as well as the process file pattern.
-The idea and framing of Augmented Coding was at first sparked by Kent Beck.
+The idea of [Augmented Coding](https://tidyfirst.substack.com/p/augmented-coding-beyond-the-vibes) was at first sparked by Kent Beck.
 I discovered subtasking through the usage of Roo Code which already had this feature.